sfc-gh-dwilczak/tutorials/docs/snowflake/git/introduction.md

 ## Download
 - [Repository files](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/git/data/repo.zip)

-## Tutorial
-Lets start by setting up some objects in snowflake and follow it up with uploading and using the notebook.

 ## Setup :octicons-feed-tag-16:
 In this section we will upload the example code to a repository and then setup Snowflake: